 • All data collection instruments (surveys, interview questions, etc.)

-• A signed liaison form, if you are not a full-time ACC faculty or staff member, or if you are pursuing doctoral research external to your role as an ACC full-time faculty or staff member, confirming a full-time ACC faculty or staff member’s oversight.
-Please note that it is the responsibility of the researcher to identify and secure an ACC liaison for their research.
+• If you are not a full-time ACC faculty or staff member or if you are pursuing doctoral research external to your role as a full-time ACC faculty or staff member, you must submit a signed liaison form confirming a full-time ACC faculty or staff member’s oversight of your research (see Guidelines for Liaisons).
+Please note that it is the researcher’s responsibility to identify and secure an ACC liaison for their research.

 The typical review period is 1 month from the time a complete application is received.
 The timing of the determination will vary based on the completeness of the application, ACC schedule, the current number of proposals under evaluation, and other factors.
-Determinations for some applications involving complex protocol, needing input from special resources, and/or full committee review could take longer.
-Researchers should not begin the participant recruitment process or data collection until they receive their official IRRC determination, but they may work on other aspects of their research while waiting.
+Determinations for some applications involving complex protocols, requiring input from specialized resources, and/or full committee review, may take longer.
+Researchers should not begin the participant recruitment or data collection process until they have received their official IRRC determination.
+However, they may work on other aspects of their research while waiting.
 Please plan accordingly.

 Depending on the level of risk to participants, your research may undergo: